fiskaltrust/rollout-doc/middleware/README.md

 ### Proxy and Swissbit Cloud TSE

-When using the Swissbit Cloud TSE, the proxy settings must additionally be provided in the SCU configuration (portal or template).
+When usingthe Swissbit cloudbased TSE , the proxy settings must additionally be provided in the SCU configuration (portal or template).
 See: https://docs.fiskaltrust.cloud/docs/product-description/germany/products-and-services/caas/features/basics/tse/swissbit-cloud

 ### Test data export

 A data export can be performed locally via the fiskaltrust.Middleware or via the fiskaltrust.Portal.
 The local export of data directly from the fiskaltrust.Middleware is free of license fees.
-The export via the fiskaltrust.Portal is subject to a fee and is activated via the fiskaltrust product POSArchiv per POSOperator and cash register.
-The product POSArchiv is also included in our carefree packages and refers to all cash registers of the outlet (but is limited to a maximum number of cash registers - see also the current product description).
+The export via the fiskaltrust.Portal is subject to a fee and is activated via the fiskaltrust product POSArchiv per PosOperator and cash register.
+The product POSArchiv is also included in our fiskaltrust.CarefreeBundle s and refers to all cash registers of the outlet (but is limited to a maximum number of cash registers - see also the current product description).

 #### Local data export

 The following data can be exported directly locally via the fiskaltrust.Middleware:

-- Action journal in internal fiskaltrust format (JSON)
+- fiskaltrust.ActionJournal  in internal fiskaltrust format (JSON)
 - Receipt journal in internal fiskaltrust format (JSON)
 - QueueItemes journal in internal fiskaltrust format (JSON)
-- DSFinV-K - a DSFinV-K (digital interface of the financial administration for POSSystems) compatible export of the data sent to the Queue.
+- DSFinV-K - a DSFinV-K (digital interface of the financial administration for POS-Systems) compatible export of the data sent to the Queue.
 The data is aggregated in several CSV files, according to DSFinV-K 2.2
 - TAR file export of the TSE data aggregated in a TAR file (an archive for packaging files) that can be opened with 7-zip, for example.

 The export always refers to a Queue (with the exception of the TSE-TAR, see note below).
-The data export from the fiskaltrust.Middleware is provided by the POSCreator via the POSSystem.
-For this purpose, the POSSystem uses the 'journal' function of the IPOS interface, which is provided by the fiskaltrust.Middleware.
-As a POSDealer, the corresponding functionality is then available to you at the POSSystem.
-Please test the data export in this case directly with the POSSystem.
+The data export from the fiskaltrust.Middleware is provided by the PosCreator via the POS-System.
+For this purpose, the POS-System uses the 'journal' function of the IPOS interface, which is provided by the fiskaltrust.Middleware.
+As a PosDealer, the corresponding functionality is then available to you at the POS-System.
+Please test the data export in this case directly with the POS-System.
 Please also note the information on the DSFinV-K export and the TAR file export below.

 #### Notes on the DSFinV-K export

 The DSFinV-K export always refers to a closed day.
 It requires that each day is closed with a so-called daily closing receipt.
-The daily closing receipt must be sent to the fiskaltrust.Middleware via the POSSystem.
-As a POSDealer, the POSSystem provides you with a corresponding button.
+The daily closing receipt must be sent to the fiskaltrust.Middleware via the POS-System.
+As a PosDealer, the POS-System provides you with a corresponding button.

 #### Notes on the TAR file export

 The TAR file export refers to all data of the TSE, even if the TSE is used by several Queues.
 The TSE-TAR export therefore contains the data of all Queues that use the same TSE.

 The TAR export is automatically triggered by the fiskaltrust.Middleware with the daily closing receipt.
 The data is transferred to the database of the executing Queue and then deleted from the TSE.
-Furthermore, the data is uploaded to the fiskaltrust.Cloud where it is available in the fiskaltrust.Portal after activation of the POSArchive product.
+Furthermore, the data is uploaded to the fiskaltrust.Cloud where it is available in the fiskaltrust.Portal after activation of the fiskaltrust.PosArchive product.

 Therefore, in case several Queues use the same TSE, we recommend to define a "leading Queue" which receives the TSE data at the daily-closing receipt.
-For the other Queues accessing the same TSE, POSCreators should ensure that the POSSystem uses the receipt case flag [0x0000000004000000](https://docs.fiskaltrust.cloud/doc/interface-doc/doc/appendix-de-kassensichv/reference-tables/type-of-receipt-ftreceiptcase.html#ftreceiptcaseflag) for the daily-closing receipt.
+For the other Queues accessing the same TSE, PosCreators should ensure that the POS-System uses the receipt case flag [0x0000000004000000](https://docs.fiskaltrust.cloud/doc/interface-doc/doc/appendix-de-kassensichv/reference-tables/type-of-receipt-ftreceiptcase.html#ftreceiptcaseflag) for the daily-closing receipt.
 This prevents the automatic TAR export by the fiskaltrust.Middleware and thus the data is not distributed to different Queues, but always ends up in the leading Queue.
-As a POSDealer, you should have two different functions available in the POSSystem for this case (e.g. daily closing with automatic TAR file export - for the leading Queue - and daily closing without automatic TAR file export for the other Queues that use the same TSE).
+As a PosDealer, you should have two different functions available in the POS-System for this case (e.g. daily closing with automatic TAR file export - for the leading Queue - and daily closing without automatic TAR file export for the other Queues that use the same TSE).

 We are also currently working on a outlet-based export in the fiskaltrust.Portal, which will then lead to a handling simplification.

-The direct export of the TSE-TAR data can be called from the POSSystem via the journal function of the IPOS Interface.
+The direct export of the TSE-TAR data can be called from the POS-System via the journal function of the IPOS Interface.

 The ftJournalType can be used to distinguish between two variants:

 [0x44450000000001](https://docs.fiskaltrust.cloud/doc/interface-doc/doc/appendix-de-kassensichv/reference-tables/type-of-journal-ftjournaltype.html) - exports the TAR-TSE data currently in the TSE (I.e. from the last daily-closing to the time of the call).
 [0x44450000000003](https://docs.fiskaltrust.cloud/doc/interface-doc/doc/appendix-de-kassensichv/reference-tables/type-of-journal-ftjournaltype.html) - exports the TAR-TSE data that is in the Queue database.

-As a POSDealer, you should also have corresponding buttons available in the POSSystem for this purpose.
+As a PosDealer, you should also have corresponding buttons available in the POS-System for this purpose.

 #### Data export via the fiskaltrust.Portal

 The following data can be exported per Queue:

 - Full export (XML or CSV) - export of all data sent to the Queue.
 The data is aggregated in the form of an XML file or CSV file.
-- Action journal in internal fiskaltrust format (JSON)
+- fiskaltrust.ActionJournal  in internal fiskaltrust format (JSON)
 - Receipt journal in internal fiskaltrust format (JSON)
 - DSFinV-K - a DSFinV-K (digital interface of the financial administration for cash register systems) compatible export of the data sent to the Queue.
 The data is aggregated in several CSV files, according to DSFinV-K 2.2
 - TAR file export of the TSE data aggregated in a TAR file (an archive for packaging files) that can be opened with 7-zip, for example.